wp-plugins/dynamic-widgets/readme.txt

 == Changelog ==

+= Version 1.2.5 =

+* Bugfix for user role detection when using SPF.

 = Version 1.2.4 =

 * Bugfix(?) for PHP warning "Cannot use a scalar value as an array"